| Children’s Act 1989 |

 Section 201(6) – information to which this section applies may be disclosed in accordance with Section 201(3) despite any obligation of confidence that would otherwise prohibit or restrict the disclosure.

+Whenever you share personal data, you must also comply with the data protection principles.
 You must also ensure that any sharing is necessary and proportionate and check whether the information is confidential, and if so, whether you have the power to share it.